 Although “Club” is used uniquely by BA, it is now synonymous with business class.

-It traces its origins to BA offering a separate cabin between First Class and Economy/Tourist Class for passengers buying full fare economy tickets on Boeing 747 aircraft operating to the USA in the late 1970s.
+It traces its origins to BA offering a separate cabin between First Class and Economy/Tourist Class for passengers buying full fare economy tickets on Boeing 747 aircraft operating to the USA from 29 October 1978.

 In March 1981, BA introduced its first dedicated branded long-haul business class cabin “Super Club” on flights to the USA.